 BLOODWORK: Please note that there can be additional surgical risk factors for older animals that often are detected through bloodwork.
-Bloodwork is highly recommended, but not required, for all pets 7 years and older.
+Bloodwork is highly recommended, and going forward bloodwork is required for all pets 7 years and older.
+The cost for bloodwork is $40 per animal and must be performed at least 24 hours in advance of surgery.
 The cost for bloodwork is $40 per animal and must be performed at least 24 hours in advance of surgery.

 AGE OF ANIMAL: We perform surgery on animals at least 8 weeks old; kittens must weigh at least 2 pounds, puppies 3 pounds.
 HSNEGA highly recommends all animals be altered by 4 months old to avoid heat cycles and for faster recovery.